ksheumaker/homeassistant-apsystems_ecur/README.md

 APS1100160001END <┘
 APS11009400012160000xxxxxxxz%10012ECU_R_1.2.22009Etc/GMT-8
 ```
+Sometimes you might see the "Unknown error occurred" message.
+Installation can best be done in the daytime when inverters are running.

 ## Pre-release/Beta program
 If you're having trouble with the integration or you would like to help debugging/testing, consider joining the beta program.
 I am not able to test all ECU models as well as firmware versions so I could use some help there.
 To do this, select HACS > Integrations > click on APSystems ECU-R > Select the three dots (overflow menu) in the top right corner > Redownload > switch on the "Show beta versions" switch.
 In HA you will now also see notifications when there is a beta release.
 You are always able to roll-back to an official release.
 Please provide us with feedback when using beta releases.